I really take issue with the use of the term ‘shared decision-making’ in medical circles.

 - Of those who said they believed in shared decision-making, only 10% had key mammography knowledge and also felt highly competent at engaging women in screening discussions.
 (Martinez et al 2017).

-I don’t think there’s much I can say to follow that except perhaps to share a link to the Cochrane review on this topic, which shares the statistics on both the benefits and the harms of mammography for anyone who would like to know more about this.
+If you’d like more information on that, here’s a link to the Cochrane review on this topic, which shares the statistics on both the benefits and the harms of mammography for anyone who would like to know more about this.

 But what one would decide about mammography screening isn’t really the point here.